-Of course, just because something is true doesn’t necessarily mean that the insight comes with nuance, and when looking closer at the relationship between Rationals and the majority of society, i.e. the Guardians and Artisans of the world, two things become clear: there are plenty of people who would love to be a Rational, and there are even more people that have absolutely no idea what that means.
+Of course, just because something is true doesn’t necessarily mean that the insight comes with nuance, and when looking closer at the relationship between Smiths and the majority of society, i.e. the Gatherers and Hunters of the world, two things become clear: there are plenty of people who would love to be a Smith, and there are even more people that have absolutely no idea what that means.

 The Killer Whale